 77-561 Citizens were having difficulty in getting a copy of a deed to their property.
 A judge was alleged to hold a copy of the contract of the deed in his files.
 CA/O contacted the judge who said that he could not find a copy.
 He said he would assist the citizens in obtaining another copy.
-After many letters from CA/O to remind him of his agreement to help the citizens, his assistance was finally obtained.
+After many letters from assistance was finally obtained.